 EASVO General Assembly

 Brussels, Belgium

-The next EASVO General Assembly will take place in Brussels, Belgium on November 28th, 2024 at the Public Health Ministry building, Avenue Galilée / Galileelaan, 1210 Brussels.
+The EASVO General Assembly took place in Brussels, Belgium on November 28th, 2024 at the Public Health Ministry building, Avenue Galilée / Galileelaan, 1210 Brussels.
+Members from 13 countries met in a hybrid session chaired by Mark McCarthy.

+EASVO General Assembly